 The Board is committed to ensuring that all external financial reporting presents a fair, balanced and understandable assessment of the Group’s position and prospects.
-To achieve this, the Board reviews each report and considers the level of consistency throughout: whether there is a balanced review of the competitive landscape; the use of sufficiently simple language; the analysis of risks facing the business; and that there is equal prominence given to statutory and underlying profit.
-The Board has established an Audit Committee to assist in making its assessment.
-The activities of the Audit Committee are set out on pages 82 to 86.
+To achieve this, the Board reviews each report and considers the level of consistency throughout; whether there is a balanced review of the competitive landscape; the use of sufficiently simple language; the analysis of risks facing the business; and that there is equal prominence given to statutory and alternative performance measures.
+The Board has established a Group Audit Committee to assist in making its assessment.

 Risk management and internal control

-The Board retains ultimate responsibility for setting the Group’s risk appetite and ensuring that there is an effective risk management framework to maintain levels of risk within the risk appetite.
+The Board retains ultimate responsibility for setting the Group’s risk appetite and ensuring that there is an effective Strategic Risk Management Framework to maintain levels of risk within the risk appetite.
 The Board regularly reviews its procedures for identifying, evaluating and managing risk, acknowledging that a sound system of internal control should be designed to manage rather than eliminate the risk of failure to achieve business objectives.

-Further details of the Group’s risk management approach, structure and principal risks are set out in the Risk review on pages 36 to 49.
-The Board has delegated authority to the Audit Committee for reviewing the effectiveness of the Company’s internal control systems.
-The Audit Committee is supported by the Internal Audit function in discharging this responsibility, and receives regular reports from the Chief Internal Auditor as to the overall effectiveness of the control system within the Group.
-Details of the review of the effectiveness of the Company’s internal control systems are set out in the Audit Committee report on page 84.
+The Board has delegated authority to the Group Audit Committee for reviewing the effectiveness of the Company’s internal control systems including oversight of financial reporting processes.
+The Group Audit Committee is supported by the Internal Audit function in discharging this responsibility, and receives regular reports from the Group Chief Internal Auditor as to the overall effectiveness of the control system within the Group.
+The Group Audit Committee also receives reports from the external auditors on control matters.

 The Group is organised along the ‘three lines of defence’ model to ensure at least three stages of independent oversight to protect the customer and the Group from undue influence, conflict of interest and poor controls.

-The first line of defence is provided by the operational business lines which measure, assess and control risks through the day-to-day activities of the business within the frameworks set by the second line of defence.
-The second line of defence is provided by the risk, compliance and governance functions which include the Board and Executive Committee.
-As noted above, the Board sets the Company’s risk appetite and is ultimately responsible for ensuring an effective risk management framework is in place.
+The first line of defence is provided by the operational business lines which measure, assess and control risks through the day to day activities of the business within the frameworks set by the second line of defence.
+The second line of defence is provided by the Risk, Compliance and governance functions which include the Board and Group Executive Committee.
+As noted above, the Board sets the Company’s risk appetite and is ultimately responsible for ensuring an effective Strategic Risk Management Framework is in place.
 The Compliance function maintains the ‘key controls framework’ which tracks and reports on key controls within the business to ensure compliance with the main provisions of the Financial Conduct Authority (‘FCA’) and the Prudential Regulation Authority (‘PRA’) handbooks.
 Policy documents also include key controls that map back to the key controls framework.
 The third line of defence is the Internal Audit function.

 The Board is committed to the consistent application of appropriate ethical standards, and the Conduct Risk Policy sets out the basic principles to be followed to ensure ethical considerations are embedded in all business processes and decision-making forums.
 The Group also maintains detailed policies and procedures in relation to the prevention of bribery and corruption, and a Whistleblowing Policy.